-We have two application and evaluation cycles each year, and we add new professional learning partners to the guide every July and February.
-Professional learning partners are approved to be in the PLPG for 24 months at a time.
+We have two application and evaluation cycles each year, and we add new professional learning partners to the guide every February and July.
+Professional learning partners are approved to be in the PLPG for a period of two years.

 Rivet Education’s Disclaimer

 Rivet Education, LLC (“Rivet”) provides this Professional Learning Partner Guide “Guide” for general information purposes only.
 All information contained in this Guide is provided in good faith, however, Rivet neither guarantees nor makes any representations or warranties as to the accuracy or completeness of the information contained in this Guide.
 Rivet evaluates third-party providers based on information that is self-reported, including assurances from third-party providers that they have all necessary rights and permissions to provide their services.
 Rivet does not evaluate, and makes no representations with respect to, whether the services of professional learning providers violate the copyright or other intellectual property rights of the authors or publishers of curriculum materials.
 Unless specifically indicated, Rivet makes no claim that a publisher authorizes, approves, sponsors, or endorses any professional learning provider.
 Rivet has not evaluated, and does not make any representation regarding, whether any professional learning provider’s use of curriculum materials in rendering services constitutes infringement of any copyrighted materials.
 Rivet does not claim responsibility for any actions taken by any third-party service provider listed in this Guide, including by way of example and not limitation, any infringement of the intellectual property rights of others.

 The term “partner” is used throughout this Guide to describe a relationship between education agencies and the providers of professional learning services and does not create or imply a joint venture, partnership, affiliation, or other relationship between Rivet and any other party, or among any parties identified in this Guide.